carpentries-incubator/life-sciences-workshop/_episodes/14-stats-stats-with-r.md

 This plot shows us the median (thicker black horizontal lines) plus the interquartile range, min and max, plus outliers.

-Let's now start to move towards inferential statistics, starting with a look at probability distributions.
+Let's now start to move towards inferential statistics.

+## Inferrential Statistics in R

+Imagine you have an orchard containing 100,000 apple, and you want to know the mean diameter of the apples.
+How do you it?
+It's obviously inpractical to measure each and every apple, so instead, you take a sample.
+The questions that then arise are; How many apples should you measure?
+Once you have your data, what do you do with it?
+And once you've calculated the mean diamter of your sample, what does that tell you about the mean diamter of all the apples?

+Underpinning this area of statistics are probabilities distributions, so let's take a look at those next.

 ## Probability distributions